macey26/100-days-of-code/r1-log.md

 ###R2D36
 Passed the second test on my pig latin javascript exercise for @TheOdinProject I converted the word banana to ananabay

+###R2D37
+Still working on the pig latin exercise, trying to figure out how to find the first vowel in a string.